About Speech to Text

 For examples of the service in action, see

-You can also take a look at the FAQ for the service to see whether it answers your questions.
-The FAQ answers questions that are commonly asked by users of the service.
+And finally, the Speech to Text FAQ answers questions that are commonly asked by users of the service.